compneurolinglab/aphasia/README.md

 🔹 **Data Ethics & Privacy**:
 - **The dataset was originally approved from the Institutional Review Board of the State Key Laboratory of Cognitive Neuroscience and Learning, Beijing Normal University.).
 - **All patient data has been anonymized**.
-- **We do not redistribute this dataset**.
-Interested researchers should refer to the original papers for access.
+- **We do not share any data from this dataset**.
+Interested researchers should refer to the original papers and researchers for access.

 ---